-- What are the health benefits of eating Mediterranean?
+- The health benefits of eating the Mediterranean diet.

 What Does The Mediterranean Diet Consist Of?

-The Mediterranean diet has been quoted by many to be the healthiest diet of them all.
+The Mediterranean diet has been quoted by many to be the healthiest diet of all time.

 So what does it actually consist of?